 The P-791 is a "hybrid" airship, a notion that goes back to the late 1950s.
 The P-791 is by far the most ambitious implementation of the concept, which envisions a machine that is somewhat heavier than air, with about 20% of the gross weight not nulled out by lifting gas, and the additional lift provided by aerodynamics -- the three-lobe structure of the P-791 provides enough lift to keep it flying at moderate speeds.
 The advantage of not completely zeroing out the weight is that, in principle, it makes the vehicle easier to handle on the ground.
 Airship accidents have traditionally been caused by winds during takeoff, landing, or ground handling.
 Landing and takeoff speeds of a hybrid airship are still low, permitting use of short strips.

 The P-791 is intended for validating technologies for a cargo-hauler hybrid airship.
 An operational machine would be about four times bigger.
-[It didn't happen, the military canceled its multiple airship programs.
+[ED: It didn't happen, the military canceled its multiple airship programs.
 However, the work on such did not die out.]BACK_TO_TOP

 * DRIVING BY INFRARED: Anyone driving at night, particularly on poorly illuminated roads or freeways, knows that darkness raises hazards at least a notch even under otherwise benign driving conditions.
 In the US, 20% of all fatal crashes happen between midnight and 6:00 AM, though less than 3% of the total traffic volume occurs during those hours.
 Headlights don't reach half as far as the necessary stopping distance at highway speeds.